Reference

 Many information architects work as consultants on substantial development efforts.
 My work with IBM was primarily on large projects - not a single site that I could call my own.
 Therefore, there are few references to sites that I designed alone.
-Specific discussions of past work are available as part of consulting consultations.
+Specific discussions of past work are available as part of consulting inquiries.

 For the serious viewer, a PDF version of my current resume is available.